eshtek/hexos-docs/docs/getting-started/installation/InstallGuide.md

 #### Boot device order

-Your NAS hardware might be trying to BOOT from a different drive, for example an old windows install on one of the hard drives.
+Your server might be trying to boot from a different drive, for example an old windows install on one of the hard drives.
-To fix this first enter the BIOS -  usually this is done by pressing F10, F2, F12, F1, or DEL while the machine is turning on.
+To fix this first enter the BIOS -  usually this is done by pressing F1, F2, F10, F12 or DEL while the machine is turning on.
 Then in the BIOS change the order of boot drives so your USB ISO is at the top.
 Then save/restart.

 #### Disabling Secure Boot